Domestic violence and spousal support often cross paths in a divorce

 Why does this rule exist?
 California family law appellate cases have stated that this rule is there to avoid victims of domestic violence from financing their own abuse.

-The domestic violence conviction rule applies to both temporary spousal support and the final spousal support award.
+The rules apply to temporary spoual support and the final order

 If you have a case that involves domestic violence, whether you are the actual victim or you are being falsely accused, the assistance of a family law attorney who is experienced in handling domestic violence cases is important.
 Furthermore, you may need a knowledge criminal defense lawyer.